See more at http://majnouna.com/

 Can I book a place and pay later?
 No, your place on the course will only be confirmed on receipt of the course fee in full.

 What is your refund policy?
-Our courses are often over-subscribed so the sooner you let us know you’ve changed your mind the better.
+Our courses rely on meeting minimum numbers to run, and are often over-subscribed, so the sooner you let us know you’ve changed your mind the better.
 We can then open your place up to someone else.
 Our rules on refunds are:

 What happens if you cancel the course?
 We will endeavour to ensure courses are not cancelled but if this does happen we will contact you as quickly as we can to let you know and to arrange a full refund.